MPL Indonesia: Playoff bracket

 Bigetron Alpha dominated the regular season, finishing at the top of the standings with a 13–3 record.
 However, their playoff run ended in disappointment as they failed to secure a single victory, marking a surprising early exit.
 Instead, Fnatic ONIC capitalized on the opportunity and showcased their strength in the playoffs.
 They secured a 4–2 victory over EVOS Legends in the Grand Finals, claiming their sixth MPL Indonesia title and historic 4-peat.

 Mobile Legends: Bang Bang Mid Season Cup 2024

 With this triumph, Fnatic ONIC earned their place as Indonesia's representative for the Mobile Legends Mid-Season Cup (MSC 2024) alongside EVOS Glory.
-Sadly, both Indonesian teams were eliminated in the group stage.
+However, both Indonesian teams were eliminated in the group stage.

 Season 14 (2024)

 MPL Indonesia Season 14 saw Liquid AURA officially rebranded as Team Liquid ID, marking their full integration into the global Team Liquid organization.